What is the HPC hardware ecosystem at Lafayette?

 - One Graphics Processing Unit (GPU) node, with dual Intel 16-core Xeon Gold 6226R (Cascade Lake) 2.9GHz processors, 192GB of memory, and 2TB of disk space

-- Two NVIDIA Quadro RTX8000 single-precision GPUs, with 48GB of GDDR6 memory, providing 4,608 CUDA Parallel-Processing Cores, 576 NVIDIA Tensor Cores, and 72 NVIDIA RT Cores
+- Three NVIDIA Quadro RTX8000 single-precision GPUs, with 48GB of GDDR6 memory, providing 4,608 CUDA Parallel-Processing Cores, 576 NVIDIA Tensor Cores, and 72 NVIDIA RT Cores

-- One NFS node, managing a 60 drive JBOD providing 350TB of disk space
+- One NFS node, managing a 60 drive JBOD providing 350TB of storage

 - All nodes are connected by an EDR InfiniBand (100Gb/sec) network